-B) In the following situations the school board, with advice and consent of the Commissioner, shall appoint an agent who is certified as a superintendent in the State of Maine:

-(1) During the period of time between when a superintendent vacancy occurs and when the school administrative unit elects an interim or permanent superintendent; or

-(2) When a school administrative unit fails to elect a superintendent or fails to appoint an acting superintendent for periods when the employed superintendent is unable to fulfill the responsibilities of a superintendent.

-C) The Commissioner shall appoint an agent who is certified as a superintendent in the State of Maine when it is determined that the school administrative unit is remote and cannot practicably be combined with another school administrative unit in a union or district.

-8.03 Principal
+Principal.
 A principal certified in the State of Maine shall supervise the operation and management of each school and school property, unless it is determined to be unnecessary by the superintendent under policies established by the school board.
-A superintendent may, on an annual basis, request an exception to the employment of a principal to lead a school and the Commissioner may approve the request, which shall be limited to demonstrations of hardship due to the small size of a school, a school's geographic location, and the qualifications of the school’s staff, as specified in Me.
-Dept. of Ed.
-Reg.
-115.
+A superintendent may, on an annual basis, request an exception to the employment of a principal to lead a school and the Commissioner may approve the request, which may be based on hardship due to the small size of a school, a school's geographic location, or other extenuating circumstances.

-8.04 Professional Personnel

-Professional personnel, including but not limited to teachers, counselors, library-media specialists, other education specialists, assistant superintendents, curriculum directors, special education directors, assistant principals, and other administrators, shall hold certification appropriate to their assignments and any state licenses required by statute and Me.
-Dept. of Ed.
-Reg.
-115.
+Professional Personnel.
+Professional personnel, including but not limited to teachers, counselors, library-media specialists, other education specialists, assistant superintendents, curriculum directors, special education directors, assistant principals, and other administrators, shall hold certification appropriate to their assignments and any state licenses required by statute and Maine Department of Education Regulation 115.

-8.05 Support Personnel

-Support personnel, including but not limited to educational technicians, secretaries, cooks, custodians, and bus drivers, shall meet all applicable state requirements for authorization or approval, as specified in Me.
-Dept. of Ed.
-Reg.
-115.
+Support Personnel.
+Support personnel, including but not limited to educational technicians, secretaries, cooks, custodians, and bus drivers, shall meet all applicable state requirements for authorization or approval, as specified in Maine Department of Education Regulation 115.

-8.06 Attendance Coordinator

-Each school board shall appoint an attendance coordinator who is certified or registered in the mental health, social welfare, or education systems and approved by the Commissioner to carry out the following duties:
+Attendance Coordinator.
+Each school board shall appoint an attendance coordinator in accordance with 20-A M.R.S. § 5052-A.

-A) Interview a student with irregular attendance and that student’s parent, to determine the cause and file a written report with the Principal;

-B) Report annually to the Superintendent regarding truancy; and

-C) Serve on the school administrative unit’s Dropout Prevention Committee.

-8.07 School Medical Personnel
+School Medical Personnel.
 Each school board shall appoint, annually, a school physician to advise the school board on school health issues, policies, and practices.
 The school physician may examine and diagnose but not treat students or employees unless it is necessary to protect the health of the students in the school administrative unit.
 Each school board shall appoint a certified school nurse to supervise and coordinate health services for the unit.
 The school board may contract for the services of qualified school medical personnel.